Finite-momentum Cooper pairing in proximitized altermagnets: Discussion

-\textit{Conclusion.\textemdash }We have found that Cooper pairs in the AM acquire finite momentum despite the system having zero net magnetization.
-This momentum is highly anisotropic with respect to the direction of Cooper-pair propagation.
-We have further shown that such finite-momentum pairing gives rise to multiple measurable physical phenomena, including (i) highly orientation-dependent oscillations in the induced order parameter, (ii) controllable 0-$\pi$ transitions in the supercurrent by modulating doping, length or orientation of the AM, and (iii) a large-oblique-angle Cooper-pair transfer trajectory in junctions parallel to a crystalline axis.
+To summarize, we have shown that Cooper pairs in the altermagnet acquire a finite momentum despite the system having zero net magnetization.
+This anomalous momentum is highly anisotropic with respect to the direction of Cooper-pair propagation.
+We have further shown that it gives rise to several unique features: (i) The order parameter oscillates with the gate voltage on the altermagnet and/or with the distance from the superconductor, which depends sensitively on the junction orientation; (ii) In planar Josephson junctions, although there is no net magnetization, 0-$\pi$ transitions occur as a function of gate voltage on the altermagnet, length or orientation of the junction; (iii) In junctions parallel to the direction where the spin splitting of the altermagnet vanishes, the superconducting transport is dominated by Cooper pairs moving at large oblique angles away from the junction direction; (iv) Josephson junctions oriented along different directions exhibit distinct Fraunhofer interference patterns in response to external magnetic fields.
+These results are generic and do not rely on the details of the $s$-wave superconductors and junction interfaces.

-RuO$_{2}$ has recently been proposed as a prime candidate for altermagnets and studied intensively in experiments~\citep{Smejkal22prxa,KHAhn19PRB,FengZX22NC,Berlijn17PRL,Uchida20PRL,Occhialini22PRM}.
-Using typical parameters for this material, $Ja^{2}=1$ eV, $ta^{2}=2.5$ eV, lattice constant $a=4.5$ $\mathring{\text{A}}$ and doping $\mu=0.3$-$0.5$ eV~\citep{Smejkal22PRXb}, we estimate the shortest periodicity (at $\varphi=0$) as $\mathcal{P}_{y}=2\pi\sqrt{t^{3}/(\mu J^{2})}\sim 16$-$20$ nm.
-Thus, it is feasible to observe the oscillations of the order parameter and Josephson current in superconducting junctions based on RuO$_{2}$ thin films with lengths longer than 20 nm.
-Our theory can be generalized to other planar altermagnets, e.g., with $g$- or $i$-wave magnetism.
+Compared to the previously studied platforms for realizing finite-momentum pairings, such as Rashba superconductors and Dirac surface states with proximity-induced superconductivity, our proposal does not require a magnetic field (or net magnetization).
+In the altermagnetic system, the Cooper-pair momentum depends substantially on the propagation direction $\theta$ and the larger oblique-angle Cooper transfer can dominate the superconducting transport, which does not exist in the ferromagnetic junctions.
+Additionally, the Cooper-pair momentum exhibits a rather different dependence on the chemical potential $\mu$ of the system.
+We summarize the comparisons between the typical ferromagnetic and altermagnetic systems in Table~\ref{fig5:Comparison}.